brechmos-stsci/celery-simple/README.md

 For test purposes this can be run on your local computer.
 So, in this directory you can just run `sh runme_workers`.

-Alternatively, you could copy this repo onto a remote machine and just run the same `sh runme_workers` (don't forget to setup and activate a virtual environment).
+Alternatively, you could clone this repo onto a remote machine and just run the same `sh runme_workers` (don't forget to setup and activate a virtual environment).

 ## Distribution computer